lewagon/dotfiles/04-Front-End/05-Animation-tricks/04-Scroller-coaster/README.md

 });
 ```

+### Scroll Reveal

-- **Scroll Reveal**: many website have elements that nicely appear on scroll.
-This is not very easy to implement in jQuery, especially if you want some cool reveal animatons.
-[ScrollReveal.js](http://scrollrevealjs.org/) is a nice library that does this job.
-If you want to use it, nothing easier => [read the doc](https://github.com/julianlloyd/scrollReveal.js).
-Put the js file in a `javascripts/vendor` folder. **It's never a good idea to mix your code with external lib (in CSS or JS)**.
-A good practice is to put external files in `vendor` folder (e.g. `stylesheets/vendor` and `javascripts/vendor`).
+Many website have elements that nicely appear on scroll.
+This can be a bit long to implement in jQuery, especially if you want some fancy reveal animatons.
+[ScrollReveal.js](http://scrollrevealjs.org/) is a popular library for this job.
+Very easy to integrate, [read the documentation](https://github.com/julianlloyd/scrollReveal.js).

+**Important** Put ScrollReveal js file in a `javascripts/vendor` folder.
+It's never a good idea to mix your code with external library (CSS or JS).
+A common practice is to put external files in a `vendor` folders (e.g. `stylesheets/vendor` and `javascripts/vendor`).

-**Let the scroll be with you!**
+Let the scroll be with you!